-1. An effective and professional relationship between members and officers in which both understand the other's role is essential to the success of the Fire Authority.
-The purpose of this Protocol is to assist by giving guidance on that relationship so as to ensure the smooth running of the Authority.

-2. The protocol has been approved by the Authority.
-The XX Committee will monitor its operation.

-3. This Protocol is not prescriptive and it does not cover every situation.
+- 1.1 An effective and professional relationship between Members and Officers in which both understand the other's role is essential to the success of the Dorset & Wiltshire Fire and Rescue Authority (the Authority).
+The purpose of this Protocol is to assist by giving guidance on that relationship so as to ensure the smooth running of the Authority. - 1.2 The protocol has been approved by the Authority which will review it as part of a wider review of governance arrangements. - 1.3 This Protocol is not prescriptive, and it does not cover every situation.
 The intention is to give guidance on some of the issues which most commonly arise.
 It is hoped that the approach adopted will serve as a guide to dealing with other issues and will be a useful reference point in maintaining and promoting high standards of conduct.

-4. Members and officers must at all times observe this protocol.

-5. There are approved codes of conduct for both members and officers.
-The members' code requires members to have regard to the principles of selflessness, integrity, objectivity, accountability, openness, honesty and leadership.
-Breaches of this protocol by a member may result in a complaint if it appears the members' code of conduct has also been breached.
-Breaches by an officer may lead to disciplinary action.
+- 1.4 Members and Officers must at all times observe this protocol. - 1.5 There are approved codes of conduct for both Members and Officers.
+The Members' code requires Members to have regard to the principles of selflessness, integrity, objectivity, accountability, openness, honesty and leadership.
+Breaches of this protocol by a Member may result in a complaint if it appears the Members' code of conduct has also been breached.
+Breaches by an Officer may lead to disciplinary action.

-DEFINITIONS
+2. Definitions

-6. Unless the context indicates otherwise, references to the term Authority include committees, panels and joint committees.

-7. The terms member and members include co-opted members, unless the context indicates otherwise.

-8. Officers and staff mean all persons in the employment of the Authority and the Dorset and Wiltshire Fire and Rescue Service (FRS)

-9. Senior officer means the Chief Fire Officer, Monitoring Officer, Treasurer, Clerk together with those officers comprising the Executive Management Team

-10. The term constituent authorities mean the local authorities which have the right to appoint members to the Authority.
+- 2.1 Unless the context indicates otherwise, references to the term Authority include committees, panels and joint committees. - 2.2 The terms Member and Members include co-opted members, unless the context indicates otherwise. - 2.3 Officers and staff mean all persons in the employment of the Authority and the Dorset & Wiltshire Fire and Rescue Service (the Service). - 2.4 Senior Officer means the Chief Fire Officer, Clerk & Monitoring Officer, Treasurer, together with those Officers comprising the Strategic Leadership Team. - 2.5 The term constituent authorities mean the local authorities which have the right to appoint members to the Authority.

-THE ROLE OF MEMBERS AND OFFICERS
+3. The Role of Members and Officers

-11. This Protocol seeks to reflect the principles underlying the respective codes of conduct which apply to members and officers.
-The shared objective of these codes is to enhance and maintain the integrity of local government and they therefore demand very high standards of personal conduct.

-12. The conduct of members and officers should be such as to instil mutual confidence, trust and respect.
-Dealings between members and officers should observe high standards of courtesy.
+- 3.1 This Protocol seeks to reflect the principles underlying the respective codes of conduct which apply to Members and Officers.
+The shared objective of these codes is to enhance and maintain the integrity of local government and they therefore demand very high standards of personal conduct. - 3.2 The conduct of Members and Officers should be such as to instil mutual confidence, trust and respect.
+Dealings between Members and Officers should observe high standards of courtesy.
 Neither party should seek to take unfair advantage of their position.
-Members should not do anything which compromises, or is likely to compromise, the impartiality of officers.

-13. Whilst members and officers are indispensable to one another, their responsibilities are distinct.
-Through their membership of the constituent authorities, members are accountable to the electorate and can serve only as long as their term of office lasts in their constituent authority.
-The role of members includes developing and setting policies that will then be implemented by officers and monitor how those policies are implemented.
+Members should not do anything which compromises, or is likely to compromise, the impartiality of Officers. - 3.3 Whilst Members and Officers are indispensable to one another, their responsibilities are distinct.
+Through their membership of the constituent authorities, Members are accountable to the electorate and can serve only as long as their term of office lasts in their constituent authority.
+The role of Members includes developing and setting policies that will then be implemented by Officers and monitor how those policies are implemented.